Vegan Sponge Cake

-Melt 100g (around 7 tablespoons) of vegan butter in the microwave or on the stove.
+Melt 200g of vegan margarine in the microwave or on the stove.

 Leave the cakes in the tins for 10 minutes then flip them out onto a wire rack, remove the paper lining from the bottom and leave them to cool completely.

-Place the second cake on top of the buttercream.
-Then use a sieve to top the cake with a light dusting of powdered sugar.
+Place the second cake on top of the buttercream then use a sieve to cover the top with a light dusting of icing sugar.

 Check out more British dessert recipes:

-This vegan Victoria sponge is best enjoyed fresh, on the same day that you bake it but it will last around 3 days if stored in an airtight container.
+This eggless sandwich cake is best enjoyed fresh, on the same day that you bake it, but it will last around 3 days if stored in an airtight container.
 It holds up well at room temperature but can also be stored in the fridge.